AluBhorta/AluBhorta/README.md

 # Greetings! 👋

-Software Solutions Architect with a passion for building secure, scalable and robust applications by leveraging the Cloud. ☁️
+Solutions Architect with a passion for building secure, scalable and robust applications by leveraging the Cloud. ☁️

 Highly obsessed with Clean Code, System Design, Distributed Systems and Startups. 🎨